nickmwangemi/MsafiriExpress/README.md

 ## Live Demo
-A live demo of this project is available at: [Property Watch](https://msafiriexpress.herokuapp.com/)
+A live demo of this project is available at: [Msafiri Express](https://msafiriexpress.herokuapp.com/)